cstone1492/python-tutorial/python-install.md

    - if this returns 'command not found', you need to set the Python Path variable on your system.
 Here's a guide: https://www.educative.io/answers/how-to-add-python-to-path-variable-in-windows

 That's it!
-You will know be able to write and run python scripts.
+You will now be able to write and run python scripts.